-Home loan pre-approval is by no means compulsory: if you decide you’ve found your dream home and the right loan product for your needs, you can apply to your lender without asking for pre-approval.
+Home loan pre-approval is not compulsory: if you decide you’ve found your dream home and the right loan product for your needs, you can apply to your lender without asking for pre-approval.

 That said, pre-approval can potentially be useful to have up your sleeve when house hunting.
-Some possible advantages of it can include:
+Some possible advantages can include:

 - Pre-approval typically means you can go from open houses and inspections with a firmer understanding of how much you can afford to spend.
 You know what price range you can realistically consider, so you can potentially save time by only considering homes you can likely afford.

 - Pre-approval gives you the ability to make a serious offer on a home on the spot, as both you and the home’s owners can be confident you’re the real deal.

 - It means you have already done much of the legwork to secure finance and can potentially speed up the process once the offer has been accepted.